HERKLOTS HISTORY

 wife was 71).

-With Willem Hendrick begins a period of several tens of years in which bothfamilies Herkiots and van Oordt not only intermarried, but had also the same interests in
+With Willem Hendrick begins a period of several tens of years in which bothfamilies Herkiots and van Oordt not only intermarried,

 their capacity as sugar refiners.
 There were two firms: